ying-tang/help-documentation/_drafts/Multi-tier_Router_Configuration.md

 There should be no problems with scaling this design up to include multiple subnets connected to each child router, because the routing is achieved at the child router.

-Note: Remember that any instances that are connected to a child router that is not directly connected to the external network will not be able to have floating IPs associated to them.
+Note: Remember that any instances that are connected to a child router will not be able to have floating IPs associated to them, because that child router is not directly connected to the external network.